AplosAnalytics/docs.aplosanalytics.com/docs/samples/python/aplos_nca/readme.md

 Located in `./.output`

-## Run and Execution
+## Run the Execution

-Assuming you've set the correct environment variables, you can run the main.py file as w/o any parameters and it will run the default execution.
+In order to run the execution you need to either:
+- Add environment variables for the required parameter see [Environment Vars](/docs/samples/python-overview.html#environment-vars) later in this document
+- Use the command switch arguments
+- Or simply input the values as you are prompted.

+> [!TIP] Tip!
+Use environment vars and override when needed.
+> You can set the environment variables, but still override them during the prompts

 From the project you you can
 `python .<project-path>/main.py`